 How many are appropriate in terms of website best practices on your site?
-Within reason it’s really the more the merrier!
+Within reason, it’s the more, the merrier!
 Strategically sprinkle them throughout your site and if you have a lot of them, say more than 3, consider creating a separate testimonials page to house the remainder.

 Here’s another tip for your consideration.

-Have a system for gathering testimonials that spells out who to ask, when to ask them, what to ask them for, where to use them, etc. Marketing automation software is great for this task!
+Have a system for gathering testimonials that spells out who to ask, when to ask them, what to ask them for, where to use them, etc. Marketing automation software is excellent for this task!
 Bottom line; don’t be afraid to ask for them.
-Remember if you don’t ask, you most likely won’t get – even if your customer is thrilled with you.
+Remember, if you don’t ask, you most likely won’t get – even if your customer is thrilled with you.

 ⑰ Implement an ‘On-Page’ SEO Strategy

-When I first created this content (over 15 years ago… holy…) I wrote about the trend shifting toward more and more people using the Internet as their first means of searching for what they want.
+When I first created this content (over 15 years ago), I wrote about the trend shifting toward more and more people using the Internet as their first means of searching for what they want.
 How cool is that!
 I guess I was right!

 So with that in mind, ask yourself, “When someone is looking for the types of products and services I offer, what words would they use when asking for them?”

-Ah, rest assured there are tools out there that you can use to identify exactly how many times in the past month people searched for a specific keyword or keyword phrases – for free – how cool is that!
+Ah, rest assured, there are tools that you can use to identify precisely how many times in the past month people searched for a specific keyword or keyword phrases – for free – how cool is that!